PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Values
   Literals stored in a variable.
 Other usages -  see {term}`Value Categories`.

+Value Category
+  Each C++ expression (an operator with its operands, literals, variables, etc.) is characterized by two independent properties: a type and a [value category](https://en.cppreference.com/w/cpp/language/value_category.html).
+The include lvalues and rvalues.

 Value Categories
   Each C++ expression (an operator with its operands, literals, variables, etc.) is characterized by two independent properties: a type and a [value category](https://en.cppreference.com/w/cpp/language/value_category.html).
 The include lvalues and rvalues.